HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/the_module_framework/themeopt_analyzer/utilities/index.md

     You can import data from an external system to create a simulated system to aid in troubleshooting.

-    !!! note
-        When you import display data, the portlet enters a simulation mode.
+    **Note:** When you import display data, the portlet enters a simulation mode.
 When the portlet is in simulation mode, page browsing is disabled and resource contributions cannot be clicked or viewed.

 -   **Control Center**